-Debt Service Fund - The debt service fund accounts for Town Hall rental income collected for payment of the Town's Certificates of Participation (which were paid off in 2020) and future maintenance and capital project funding.
-Since the Certificates of Participation were paid off in 2020 it is anticipated that the remaining amounts in the debt service fund will be transferred to a special revenue fund or the general fund to account for this activity in 2022.
+Special Revenue Fund - The Special Revenue fund accounts for Town Hall rental income.
+The revenue is restricted for future debt obligations, maintenance and capital project funding.
+It is anticipated that the remaining amounts in the Special Revenue fund will be transferred to a separate special revenue fund or the capital projects fund to account for the activity.